MACHINE LEARNING / IDS / NSL-KDD

 The Architecture

-I utilized the Scikit-Learn MLPClassifier to build a Feed-Forward Neural Network.
+I utilised the Scikit-Learn MLPClassifier to build a Feed-Forward Neural Network.
 The data was preprocessed using One-Hot Encoding for categorical features (like protocol type) and Standard Scaling for numerical consistency.

 # Neural Network Configuration